Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Air Force Specific

-Air Force personnel assigned to Joint Base Pearl Harbor Hickam with an exceptional family member are mandated to contact the Special Needs Identification section of the 15th Medical Group's Mental Health Clinic at 808-448-6782.
+Air Force personnel assigned to Joint Base Pearl Harbor Hickam with an exceptional family member are mandated to contact the Special Needs Identification Section of the 15th Medical Group's Mental Health Clinic at 808-448-6782.
 The Mental Health Clinic handles all special needs family members.

-Special Needs Identification and Assignment Coordination (SNIAC) Process
+Special Needs Identification and Assignment Coordination Process

-The spirit and intent of the SNIAC process is to ensure military sponsors are assigned to locations where family members' special medical, mental health or educational needs can be met, helping the Air Force member maintain a worldwide assignment status.
+The spirit and intent of the SNIAC process is to ensure military sponsors are assigned to locations where family members' special medical, mental health or educational needs can be met, helping the Air Force service member maintain a worldwide assignment status.

 Installation Agencies and Programs